mushrowan/yamos/README.md

 ## todo

-- batch operations - currently everything has to be done one-note at a time (apart from listing notes)
 - find some loser out there to do a proper security audit
 - nix module :)
 - cargo crate :)